 - (4) The requirements for a wedding held in the State of Victoria are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c), (g) and (h).

-Note: the authorised celebrant and a wedding photographer can enter the premises under subclause (2)(c) (work) and are not subject to the gathering restrictions.

-Note: record-keeping requirements apply to weddings as set out in the Workplace Directions.

-- (5) The requirements for a funeral held in the State of Victoria are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c), (g) and (h).
+Note 1: the authorised celebrant and a wedding photographer can enter the premises under subclause (2)(c) (work) and are not subject to the gathering restrictions.
+Note 2: record-keeping requirements apply to weddings as set out in the Workplace Directions. - (5) The requirements for a funeral held in the State of Victoria are that: - (a) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (b) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2)(a), (c), (g) and (h).
+Note 1: the persons reasonably necessary for the conduct of the funeral can enter the premises

-Note: the persons reasonably necessary for the conduct of the funeral can enter the premises under subclause (2)(c) (work) and are not subject to the gathering restrictions.
+Note 1: the persons reasonably necessary for the conduct of the funeral can enter the premises under subclause (2)(c) (work) and are not subject to the gathering restrictions.

-Note: record-keeping requirements apply to funerals as set out in the Workplace Directions.
+Note 2: record-keeping requirements apply to funerals as set out in the Workplace Directions.